|NEW BLISS FELLOWSHIPS FOR UNDERGRADS AVAILABLE FOR SUMMER 2012!|

 Daniel Lord Smail (FAS, History)Noreen Tuross (FAS, HEB)Walter Willet (SPH, Nutrition)

-Chair: Michael McCormick (FAS, History)
+Chair: Michael McCormick (, History)